genedelisa/fx-archetype/README.md

     mvn install

 in order to add to your local catalog.
-You migh want to update the catalog too.
+You might want to update the catalog too.

     mvn archetype:update-local-catalog